agostini101/CDS490/README.md

 With the status variable with multiple levels
 This was able close to double the accuracy with the Forest model, however the outcome then reached approximately 46%.

-## Knn
-Based off of Status Binary for customer grouping of current or past due.

 ## Partitioning with boosting